supermundano/contact-form-7-infusionsoft-add-on/readme.txt

 = What contact data can I collect with this plugin? =

-This add-on currently supports collection of First Name, Last Name, Company, Email, and Phone Number.
+This add-on currently supports collection of First Name, Last Name, Company, Email, Person Notes, and Phone Number.
 If enough people find this plugin useful, I will include any other Contact fields that are requested.
 If you have a feature suggestion, feel free to leave a message on the "Support" forum.

 = Can I use HTML5 with this plugin? =